-Clifford Bryan trained at Santa Ana, California and Rapid City, South Dakota.
+Clifford Bryan was born in 1923 in Hamblen, TN to Frank Waterson Bryan and Ida Flora Haun.
+He trained at Santa Ana, California and Rapid City, South Dakota.

 Aircraft B-17G with serial number 42-97348 was on an operational mission to Munich, Germany.
 The aircraft crashed at Vlesenbeek, about 12 km southwest of Brussels.

 We were flying lead of the second element of the lead group.
 Being the tail gunner, I saw flak behind and to the left of our wing.
 The formation was in the vicinity of Brussels and traveling south-east at about 0745 or 0750.
 Lt Forster´s ship was evidently hit just aft the waist or forward of the tail empennage.
 The tail section disintegrated and the bulk of the ship with four engines going, proceeded into a slow, flat spin.
 The ship continued downward with small pieces of fuselage falling as it continued its descent.
 I watched the ship go down to the cloud height, which I figured to be approximately thirteen to fifteen thousand feet.
 I saw one chute open just before the ship disappeared into the clouds.

 Co-Pilot, 2nd Lt Theodore West